greenaussie/wpc_proposal_feedback/TITLE_CHANGES.md

 Proposed position title proposed for my role, to `[Senior] Developer`, does not adequately describe the nature of activities, skills, experience, and responsibilities of some members of my team, within STARS Faculty Solutions.
 Suggested suitable job titles include `[Senior] Automation Engineer`, `[Senior] Site Reliability Engineer` or `[Senior] DevOps Engineer`.

 1. Titles should be accurate, informative and descriptive, facilitating effective communications.
 In my case, the proposed title of `Developer`, is being used in a way which is not consistent with the broader tech sector.
-1. Conversely, an incorrect job title causes confusion and misrepresents its holder, and it may also hinder recruitment.
+1. Conversely, an incorrect job title causes confusion, misrepresents its holder, and it may also hinder recruitment.
+1. There are no references in the job descriptions, of infrastrucure design, build, operation which form, which form significant and substantive workload components for some in our team, such as myself.
 1. Section 14H of WPC-20-IT.pdf (16 Sept 2020) asserts a desire to create consistency throughout UNSW IT, however conversations with management have informed us the change is for the purpose of reducing administrative effort.
 This should have been stated.
-1. The WPC change document is not consistent in its application of the principle it proposes. e.g., the proposed structure for Customer Service Delivery, Production Services, many job titles are specific (page 40 WPC-20-Impact-DFO-IT.pdf).
+1. The WPC change document is not consistent in its application of the principle it proposes. e.g., the proposed structure for Customer Service Delivery, Production Services, many job titles are specific with regards to thier holder technical skills and responsiblities (page 40 WPC-20-Impact-DFO-IT.pdf).
-1. There are no references to infrastrucure design, build, operation which form, which form significant workload components for some in our team.
 1. Use of the same title, `Developer` for both a L6 and a L7 role, within the STARS Faculty Solutions, which have some distinctly different accountability and experience requirements, is confusing (or all three levels should simply be `Developer`)